Chapter 4:

 His shirt began to get wet as he saw tears running down her face, continuing to hold him tightly.
 Stuffing her face into his chest, she cried loudly, her voice only slightly muffled.

-A few minutes later, the maid stepped back and composed herself, straightening out her uniform and expression to be more formal, bowing slightly to Lawrence.
-“Apologies, Master, I didn't mean to make a scene where everyone could see.”
+A few minutes later, the maid stepped back and composed herself, straightening her uniform and expression to be more formal, and bowed slightly to Lawrence.

-Even if I didn’t know how to feel, I felt terrible.
+Even if I don’t know how to feel, I feel terrible.
 I wonder how many lives Lawrence’s death affected?
 How many more will my survival affect?
 This is harder than I could have ever imagined.
+The thought expanded in his mind, fully realizing just how out of place he was in this world.

 “You…you don’t…?”
 She gasped slightly.